Lost & Found Pets

 Post a classified ad

-Craigslist and The Albuquerque Journal accept classified ads for lost and found pets.
+Craigslist and Nextdoor accept classified ads for lost and found pets.
 It is useful to check these regularly and post your own ad.
 Make sure that anyone who contacts you about the pet is able to provide proof of ownership, like a photo or veterinary records, before you release the animal to them.
 Without this requirement, you might be endangering the pet, since dog fighters use free and stray pets as bait for dogs they are training to fight.

 Surrender the pet to Animal Humane